University of Hertfordshire: Organisation and administration

 The university runs on a three-term calendar in which the academic year is divided into three terms: Autumn (September–December), Spring (January–April), and Summer(April–May).
 Full-time undergraduate students take three to four courses every year for approximately eleven weeks before their quarterly academic breaks.
 The school year typically begins in late September and ends in mid-May.

 Schools

-The university offers over 800 undergraduate, postgraduate, CPD, online distance learning and short courses in its 7 schools of study, within which there are around 50 academic departments and 24 research centres.
+The university offers over 700 degree courses in its 6 schools of study, within which there are around 50 academic departments and 24 research centres.